 Professor Frank Rudy Cooper is William S. Boyd Professor of Law and Director of the Program on Race, Gender, and Policing.
-He graduated from Amherst college and Duke University Law School, where he was on the Duke Journal of Gender, Law & Policy and the Moot Court Board and served as a Research Assistant to Professor Jerome McCristal Culp.
+He graduated from Amherst College and Duke University Law School, where he was on the Duke Journal of Gender, Law & Policy and the Moot Court Board and served as a Research Assistant to Professor Jerome McCristal Culp.
 He clerked for the Honorable Solomon Oliver, Jr. (N.D.
 Ohio) and practiced in Boston.

-Professor Cooper is a highly rated teacher of Criminal Procedure: Investigation, Criminal Procedure Theories, Constitutional Law, Civil Rights, Criminal Law, and Race, Gender & Law.
+Professor Cooper is a highly rated teacher of Criminal Procedure: Investigation, Criminal Procedure Theories, Constitutional Law, Civil Rights, Criminal Law, and Identities, Culture & Law.
 He was awarded three Derek Bok Center teaching awards while a teaching assistant to Professors Cornel West, Juliet Schor, and Laurel Thatcher Ulrich at Harvard University.
 He has also taught at Villanova University School of Law, Boston College Law School, and Suffolk University Law School.
 He has studied pedagogy extensively through Course Design Institutes.

-His service to his law schools has included chairing Teaching, Tenure, and Scholarship committees.
+His service to his law schools has included chairing Teaching, Tenure, Site Visit, and Scholarship committees.
 He has been a leader nationally as well, having co-founded the SALT-LatCrit Junior Faculty Development Workshop and the John Mercer Langston Writing Workshop.